PFTL/website/content/blog/18_mutable_tuples.rst

 Tuples as Dictionary Keys
 -------------------------
-It is possible to use tuples as dictionary keys, for example:
+In principle, any immutable variable can be used as a dictionary key.
+Therefore, it is possible to also use tuples.
+For example:

 .. code-block:: pycon